-The report, by CIPFA’s Brexit Advisory Commission for Public Services, argues that only a bespoke deal with the EU allowing the public sector to recruit top-end talent as well as sufficient numbers of skilled workers and lower-skilled staff would work for public services.
+The report, by CIPFA’s Brexit Advisory Commission for Public Services, argues that only a bespoke deal with the EU, which would allow the public sector to recruit top-end talent as well as sufficient numbers of skilled workers and lower-skilled staff, would work for public services.

-This is because the other politically viable options do not meet the requirements of the public sector.
-They include: free movement for people with a job offer; free movement for particular groups of workers; a points-based system; preferential system for EU nationals; and a work permit system.
+This is because the other politically viable options, which include: free movement for people with a job offer; free movement for particular groups of workers; a points-based system; preferential system for EU nationals; and a work permit system, do not meet the requirements of the public sector.

 A workforce deal with the EU, which would support public services, would have the following characteristics: